THE TRUE CHURCH ERAS

 Sabbatarian ministers and writers of this period include John Traske, Theophilus Brabourne, Peter Chamberlen, John Belcher, James Ockford, Francis Bampfield, Thomas Bampfield, Edward Stennett, Joseph Stennett I, II and III, Samuel Stennett, Robert Cornthwaite, Thomas Tillam, Christopher Pooley, Edmund Townsend, Joseph Davis, John James, John Sullins, Henry Jessey, William Saller, Henry Soursby, William Whiston and many, many more.

-Many of these brethren were intelligent, educated people.
+Many of these brethren were highly intelligent, educated people.
 Henry Jessey was a Cambridge University educated Hebrew scholar.
 Thomas Bampfield was a lawyer and a member of Parliament.
 William Whiston was a Cambridge University mathematician and lecturer, as well as a Greek scholar, who is best known for translating the writings of Josephus.
 Peter Chamberlen was the royal physician to King Charles I and King Charles II.

 Tillam and Pooley espoused more radical beliefs over time, even advocating circumcision, incurring the rebuke of other Sabbatarian ministers.